 Dinnertime

 The best way to encourage your children to eat healthily at dinner is by being a role model to them.
 As we lead hectic lifestyles, it’s easy to fall into bad habits and cook convenience food to fill the gap.
 Packing their plates with a balanced selection of veggies, protein, and carbohydrates is ideal for encouraging healthier eating habits and introducing a range of foods to their taste buds.
 During this time make a focus on encouraging overall health and eating in moderation, as cutting out foods or banning sweets is going to backfire in the long-term.
 Deprivation of certain foods will lead them to want to explore and may result in kids over eating or sneaking banned foods, which leads to unhealthy habits and negative well-being.
-Health professionals can help with advice and feedback and experts such as Rishin Patel Insight Medical Partners and partnering practitioners can explain the benefits of good eating and how this relates to other positives in kids wellbeing.
+Health professionals can help with advice and feedback and partnering practitioners can explain the benefits of good eating and how this relates to other positives in kids wellbeing.

 Starting kids young and encouraging healthy eating will see you reap the rewards for your child’s health in years to come.